 Reviews of products previously bought and used by customers play an important part in the buying process.
 Furthermore, a star rating will highlight the usability of the product and act as a quick reference for potential customers.
 The customer should be able to sort the reviews according to the most recent, the most helpful, and the highest star rating.

 Several web stores, including Amazon, have a wishlist option.
 This means that if a customer likes a product and for some reason is not willing to buy it immediately, he can save it to his wishlist.
 As a seller, you can keep updating them about the particular product, such as a drop in prices or limited stocks.

 Based on a product selection or previous purchases, the customer should be able to view products that complement his or her present selection.
-This will help in up selling or cross-selling other products as well as improve browsing experience.
+This will help in up-selling or cross-selling other products as well as improve the browsing experience.

 Integration with social media such as Twitter, Facebook or Pinterest will help build your brand while creating a social experience for your customers.

 If faced with a query, the contact button should be easily accessible to customers.
 The live chat feature is also very helpful to instantly tend to customer queries and direct shoppers towards a purchase.

 This is the best way to make the customer understand the product hierarchy, and makes it easy for them to visit other categories of products.